-If you’re looking to boost your website’s SEO rankings or increase the amount of time that users interact with your site, you might be overlooking one crucial component: page speed.
+If you’re looking to boost your website’s SEO rankings or increase the amount of time that users interact with your site, you might need to do one thing: improve Google page speed score.

 Having the right keywords or mounting the right Google Adwords campaign will only get you so far in terms of reaching more visitors online.
 While we don’t know exactly how Google’s ranking algorithms work, we do know that page speed, or the amount of time it takes your website to load, is a factor.
 The faster your website loads, the higher it will rank in Google’s search results.

 But ranking aside, increasing your page speed will make your website more attractive to your users and could turn some of those page views into actual customers.

 You can increase your page speed by:

 - getting rid of landing page redirects